QasimK/qasimk.github.io/_posts/_2017-11-x-single-application-vpn.md

 Virtual ethernet (veth) devices always come in pairs and work as a bidirectional pipe, whatever comes into one of them, comes out of another.
 * http://baturin.org/docs/iproute2/

+## OpenVPN

+Maybe: Notice that you can use --config multiple times, to merge several configuration files.
+Or you can use 'config' inside a configuration file to "include" another configuration file.

 ```
 sudo openvpn --ifconfig-noexec --route-noexec --script-security 2 --up /etc/openvpn/move-to-netns.sh --down /etc/openvpn/move-to-netns.sh --config /etc/openvpn/client/UK_London.ovpn